LindaNSIP/usecases/docs/common/privacy_framework_questions.md

 ### Data and Metadata Retention

-How does the provider assure the proper management and disposal of data?
+1. How does the provider assure the proper management and disposal of data?

-How will the provider delete data?
+2. How will the provider delete data?

-1. Is data deleted on a specific schedule or only on termination of contract?
+ a.
+Is data deleted on a specific schedule or only on termination of contract?
 Can the school/jurisdiction request that information be deleted?
 What is the protocol for such a request?

-Can a copy of the information (including individual records) maintained by the provider be supplied at any time?
+3. Can a copy of the information (including individual records) maintained by the provider be supplied at any time?
 How will this be provided?

-Upon termination of contract/s, will the provider should return all records or data and properly delete any copies still in its possession?
+4. Upon termination of contract/s, will the provider should return all records or data and properly delete any copies still in its possession?

 ### Development and Change Management Process